-While Nubian Square may have a higher rate of non-car users, the comparatively lower sales described in Section VII, Retail Spending Opportunities, may be partly a consequence of its lack of pedestrian investments and resulting leakage.
-Pedestrians and transit riders are important groups as studies have shown pedestrians on average spend more on retail in main streets than drivers and public realm improvements and increased safety provisions from vehicles increase pedestrian visit duration and encourage increased spending.
+While Nubian Square may have a higher rate of non-car users, the comparatively lower sales described in Chapter VII, Retail Spending Opportunities, may be partly a consequence of its lack of pedestrian investments and resulting leakage.
+Pedestrians and transit riders are an important group as studies have shown pedestrians on average spend more on retail in business districts than drivers; additionally, public realm improvements and increased safety provisions from vehicles increase pedestrian visit duration and encourage increased spending.